msupply-foundation/msupply_docs/content/coldchain/cold_chain_notifications.md

 Admins can invite required users to the Telegram channel.

-Alternatively users may search for the channel and add themselves.
+Alternatively users may search for the channel and add themselves (only for Public channels).

 That's it!